Commonly known as “the house of Izieu”, the building is located in the hamlet of Lélinaz in the commune of Izieu.

-The House therefore provides a sense of the children’s daily life.
-Unobtrusive signs indicate how each room was used, the children’s letters and drawings are exhibited in the refectory and a portrait of each child arrested on 6th April 1944 is displayed in the dormitories.
+In this way, the house portrays the children’s daily life.
+Discreet signs indicate how each room was used; the children’s letters and drawings are displayed in the refectory; a portrait of each child who was arrested on 6 April 1944, and then deported, features in the dormitories.